 Taste the sauce and adjust it to suit your taste.
 Don’t forget, you will be spreading the sauce over a block of flavorless tofu, so don’t worry if the sauce seems a bit salty at this point.
 If the sauce is too tangy for your taste, add a little more sweetener.

 I recommend topping the cold tofu with toasted sesame seeds, scallions, and crushed fried onions for some crunch and extra flavor.
-Gochugaru and furikake are great additions as well!
+Gochugaru, furikake, and chili crisp are great additions as well!

 CAN YOU MAKE THIS DISH AHEAD?